jsdelivrbot/helloWorld-3/README.md

 # react-vids
-A React / Redux wrapper for the Youtube API
+A React wrapper for the Youtube API